CIMeC-MRI-Lab/Brain-metabolism-and-connectivity-dynamics/Behav_interactions/README.md

 ---

-# Behavioral Statistical Analysis for Interactions with EIB (Static and Kinetics) and FPN-CAPs
+# README - How to run Behavioral Statistical Analysis for Interactions with EIB (static and kinetics) and FPN-CAPs

+francesca.saviola@epfl.ch
+barbara.cassone@unimib.it
+asia.ferrari@unige.ch

+20252002

 This repository contains scripts to analyze the interactions between neurometabolites (GABA, Glx), behavioral metrics (reaction times, accuracy, d-prime), and FPN-CAP network variables (e.g., INDegree, OUTDegree, Resilience).
 Follow the steps below to execute the analyses in the correct order.